TobiasKozel/tklb/external/hiir/readme.txt

 32-bit ARM.
 With full optimisation, the FPU versions are faster in almost all cases (tested on Cortex A53 and A72 processors).

-Note that all SIMD versions (except 3DNow!) require the processing object to be aligned on a 16-, 32- or 64-byte boundary.
-Data haven’t to be aligned.
+Note that all SIMD versions (except 3DNow!) require the processing objects to be aligned on a 16-, 32- or 64-byte boundary.
+Now this should be automatically taken care of by the compiler anyway, excepted if you use “placement new” for creation.
+Processed data haven’t to be aligned.

 As you can see, almost all classes are templates based on the number of coefficients.
 This means it is not possible to change this number at run-time.